 Every day in sobriety can be your best day.
 You have the power to change your story and seek a better life by seeking help now.
 Oceanfront Recovery, a treatment facility in Laguna Beach, offers a chance to find the joys of sobriety in a beautiful beachfront environment.
-For more information about treatment options, including Detox and Residential Treatment, please call today: (877) 279-1777
+Please call today at (877) 279-1777 for more information about treatment options, including detox and residential treatment.